samarium-lang/Samarium/docs/enums.md

 You can provide your own values for enum members by simply assigning values to the names.

 Enum members cannot be modified.
+Enums are truthy when they have at least 1 member.

 ```sm
 Shape # {